stefanocasazza/ULib/README.md

    * Support for automatic update of caching document root with inotify (on Linux).
    * Support for pipelining.
    * Support for virtual hosts (also with SSL).
-   * Support for basic/digest authentication.
+   * Support for basic/digest authentication optionally based on url mask.
    * Support for directory listings via basic/digest authentication.
    * Support for uri protection.
    * Support for aliases/redirection.